 Akbar is referring to another TPD officer who was able to keep his job after testing positive for Adderall.
-In an open records request, emails outline the unnamed officer tested positive June in 2022.
-He was put on leave with pay until his second drug test in July.
-That drug test came back positive, and he was then placed on leave without pay.
+In an open records request, emails outline the unnamed officer tested positive in June 2022.
+He was put on leave with pay until the same sample was tested again.
+The sample that was tested again in July 2022 came back positive, and he was then placed on leave without pay.

 According to the city's code of conduct, the officer should have been terminated.
 That was recommended but the final decision rested with Tallahassee's Police Chief.

 Assistant City Manager Abena Ojetayo said the right process and policies were followed.

 "Staff implemented the testing protocols, they communicated the results, and the chief exercised the discretion that he had in review of information from the medical review officers and of course the discussion with his supervisor to make the decision," said Ojetayo.